neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ## AngularJS

-"What HTML should have been", AngularJS is an open-source web application framework, assists in the creation of web applications that only require HTML, CSS, and JavaScript on the client side.
+_What HTML should have been_, AngularJS is an open-source web application framework, assists in the creation of web applications that only require HTML, CSS, and JavaScript on the client side.
 Its goal is to augment web applications with model–view–controller (MVC) capability, in an effort to make both development and testing easier.
 AngularJS' two-way data binding is its most notable feature and reduces the amount of code written by relieving the server backend of templating responsibilities.
 Instead, templates are rendered in plain HTML according to data contained in a scope defined in the model.

 # The Domain Model